yuxianxu/hero-slider-vanilla-js/README.md

 # About

-A demo project to show hero slider using vanilla JS without library
+A demo project to show hero slider using vanilla JS, css, and html without library

 ## [Live Demo](https://slider-carousel.vercel.app/)